Albert0i/mysql-vs-redis/README-Part3.md

 ) ENGINE=MEMORY;
 ```

-To increase heap size by adding the line:
+Meanwhile, We need to increase heap size (default is 512M) to accommodate the data.
+Add the folliwing line to `my.ini` of local system:
 ```
 SET max_heap_table_size = 1680M;
 ```

-To `my.ini`.
-Shut down and restart MySQL.
 Re-seed database with:
 ```
 npx prisma db seed
 ```

 ![alt mem1](img/mysql-size-mem-1.JPG)

+Instead of `BTree`, `HASH` is used for primary key.
+As you can see, how versatile and clever is MySQL!

 ![alt mem2](img/mysql-size-mem-2.JPG)